-- A. Any instance in which a transport vehicle with an in-field service level is unable to provide that care and requires an intercept at the same level shall file with the EMS System within 48 hours. - a. i.e., a BLS ambulance with ALS infield capabilities requests an ALS intercept. - B. The EMS office will compile this data and will forward information to IDPH on a regular basis.
+- A. Any instance that results in an in-field service level upgrade shall be reported to the EMS Office within 48 hours.
+Included with that notification shall be a copy of the run report (computer chart or non transport form whichever is applicable) - B. Any instance in which a transport vehicle with an in-field service level is unable to provide that care and requires an intercept at the same level shall file with the EMS System within 48 hours. - a.
+Ie a BLS ambulance with ALS infield capabilities requests an ALS intercept - C. The EMS office will compile this data and will forward information to IDPH on a regular basis.
 This information will be completed on a form as prescribed by IDPH.
-Data forwarded shall include, but not limited to the number of usages by agency, and any adverse outcomes associated with the in-field service level upgrade. - C. All agencies with an in-field service level upgrade vehicle by the last day of every month submit to the EMS office a completed Equipment/Medication inspection sheet. - D. As is the same with all other licensed vehicles, in field upgrade vehicles are subject to inspection by the EMS System or IDPH at any time.
+Data forwarded shall include, but not limited to the number of usages by agency, and any adverse outcomes associated with the in-field service level upgrade - D. All agencies with an in-field service level upgrade vehicle by the last day of every month submit to the EMS office a completed Equipment/Medication inspection sheet. - E. As is the same with all other licensed vehicles, in field upgrade vehicles are subject to inspection by the EMS System or IDPH at any time.